-Clark, P. (2009).
+Clark P. (2009).
 Supporting Children Learning English as a Second Language in the Early Years (birth to six years).
-Victorian Curriculum and Assessment Authority (VCAA), Melbourne. www.vcaa.vic.edu.au/earlyyears/supporting_children_learning_esl.pdf
+Melbourne: State of Victoria (Victorian Curriculum and Assessment Authority).

 Clark, P. (2010).
 Resource Booklet Learning English as an Additional Language in the Early Years (birth to six years).
-VCAA, Melbourne. www.vcaa.vic.edu.au/vcaa/earlyyears/publications/learning_english_as_additional_lang.pdf
+Melbourne: State of Victoria (Victorian Curriculum and Assessment Authority).